vgwb/Antura_arabic/docs/Modules/Teacher.md

 Many MiniGames require vocabulary entries that function as wrong answers, which need not be selected.
 These entries need not be as strict as the *in-focus* (i.e. correct) answers, as they are not the primary focus of the MiniGame.
-However, the logic for selection is similar to the selection of correct data, with the following differences:
+However, the logic for selection is similar to the selection of correct data, with the following difference:

-- **Loose Journey Progression**: Wrong data may be selected also among all data of the current stage, regardless of the reached learning block.
+**Loose Journey Progression**: Wrong data may be selected also among all data of the current stage, regardless of the reached learning block.
 This changes the filtering steps so to avoid filtering out all data of the current stage and so to avoid prioritizing the current learning block data.

 Note that MiniGames may have specific requirements also for wrong answers (see the next section).